 - 20 Minute Beef +Broccoli

 - Beef Stew with Beer + Paprika (needs to simmer a long time anyway)

 - Hawaiian Haystacks

 If I’m making something in a pot on the stove, I just stick the whole pot in the fridge once it’s relatively cooled off.
 Or on the back porch during winter.
-HA!
-Then warm it back up.
+Then, warm it back up before dinner.

 If it’s a lasagna or casserole type thing, I prep it in my pyrex 13×9 with a lid, and then pop the whole dish in the fridge until it’s bake time later in the day.

 I wanted to try this portabello pesto panini, so I did the pesto ahead of time and laid out all ingredients that could be out.
 Then when it came time to eat, pulling it all together took less than 10 minutes.
 Easy peasy lemon squeezy, as my first graders used to say.